- About Georgia

 Since emerging from the collapsing Soviet Union as an independent state in 1991, Georgia has gone through the armed conflicts with the separatist regions of Abkhazia and South Ossetia in 1992-1993, a peaceful Rose Revolution in 2003, and an armed conflict with Russia in 2008.

-The ongoing reforms within the legislative, executive and judicial branches are directed towards enhancing independence of judiciary, liberalization of a criminal justice policy, improving transparency and conditions in penitentiary, and curbing remaining challenges on election system and inequality of suffrage.
+The ongoing reforms within the legislative, executive and judicial branches are directed towards enhancing independence of judiciary, ensuring the protection human rights and liberties, and curbing remaining challenges in the election system.